tmbeihl/rubymotion-sqlite/README.md

 rubymotion-sqlite
 =================

-An ActiveRecord style Sqlite Library using FMDB, extracted from internal project
+An ActiveRecord style Sqlite Library using FMDB

 check lib/sqlite.rb for the code